 Effective education in lean Six Sigma needs to provide more than just a deck of slides.
-IEE Lean Six Sigma Black Belt Training and Certification includes and reference a 5-book set during the training: Integrated Enterprise Excellence Volume III, Integrated Enterprise Excellence Volume II, Lean Six Sigma Project Exectuion Guide, Minitab and Lean Six Sigma, Management 2.0, and Leadership System 2.0.
+IEE Lean Six Sigma Black Belt Training and Certification includes five books that are referenced during the training: Integrated Enterprise Excellence Volume III, Integrated Enterprise Excellence Volume II, Lean Six Sigma Project Exectuion Guide, Minitab and Lean Six Sigma, Management 2.0, and Leadership System 2.0.

 From IEE LSS training, attendees can use the provided books long after their training to refresh their memory in classroom-taught, how-to concepts and/or describe/coach others in the wise application of tools.

 Smarter Solutions has built its Lean Six Sigma Black Belt training and certification material to cover all areas of the business; i.e., manufacturing, transactional/service, and research and development industries.

 Smarter Solutions has leveraged its 25+ years of business to develop training materials that primarily use data sets and exercises that derive from real business issues and problems.
 We incorporate nearly every modality of training, such as exercises, examples, homework, mini-projects, videos, reading, and lecture to ensure that we reach all student learners.

 All of the Smarter Solutions instructors have a minimum of 8 years of Lean Six Sigma training as a Master Black Belt along with many more years as an improvement practitioner.
 The implication of this is that our Lean Six Sigma Black Belt trainers can rapidly understand the student’s issues and provide targeted coaching and feedback.

 - Practical application to all areas of businesses

 - Every tool is provided with a context for manufacturing and service industries.